 To reimagine public safety, we must confront the central problem: we ask the police to do too much, and often to perform tasks for which they are unsuited and untrained.
-But what exactly do the police do?
-For what tasks should we investigate alternative response?
+Confronting this problem gives rise to a key question:

-Through conversations with community members and public safety experts, and analysis of publicly available data, we have developed a list of common issues and problems that are currently handled by police.
+Through analyses of calls for service data and conversations with community members and public safety experts, we have developed a map of common issues that are currently handled by police.

 Many 911 calls are made to request services or obtain help resolving a conflict, as opposed to reporting a public safety concern.
 In these cases, police are not necessarily the best responder – and their presence even may exacerbate an already difficult situation.
 Better outcomes often can be achieved by alternative responders, particularly where factors such as threats of violence or weapons are not present.